 There will be many traditionalists who are resistant to Thorton’s point of view but the appeal of Esports exists far beyond its competitive nature, many are benefiting from Esports socially and educationally.

-Paul Wagenaar, a fellow committee member, added the importance of the society during his time at university describing it as “relevant and significant” to his academic life.
+Paul Wagenaar, a fellow committee member from Glasgow Grizzlies, added the importance of the society during his time at university describing it as “relevant and significant” to his academic life.

-Glasgow Clyde College is currently offering a computing and Esports course which awards candidates with a BTEC qualification in Esports.
+Glasgow Clyde College is currently offering a Computing and Esports course which awards candidates with a BTEC (Business Technology and Eucation Council) qualification in Esports.

 The course also provides students with skills such as game development, marketing, branding and streaming to prepare them for a variety of career paths.